exersalza/FivemCipherFinder/README.md

 3. On Windows, make sure that your Python scripts folder is added to your system's PATH variable.
 If the folder is missing, it will be shown as a warning during the pip installation.
 You can find instructions on how to add something to the PATH variable [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
    * Please also make sure to install Python from [Download](https://python.org/downloads/) and **not** from the Microsoft store.
    * When you install Python, please tick the "add to path" checkbox.

+4. Should you get an error called `MemoryError` try running the same command with the `--de-obfs` argument.

 ## Known False Positives